GarySimons/girlsrun/README.md

 **This holds all the links to the sections of the site:** Logo (home button), home, about, projects and contact.
 This allows the user to navigate quickly to the relevant section.
 The **navigation bar** is always visible when you are on the site, allowing for easy navigation to any part, no matter where you first land.
 The **home button and logo** will take you right back to the **home page** where you can get your bearings and start your journey.

 ### Home
 This is the first page a user comes to and it has to make a big impact.
 It has the job of informing the user as to what sort of site this is and to entice them to move further and engage with it.
-It opens with **strong simple typography** on a background image of a woman about to start a run.
+It opens with **strong simple typography** with a friendly welcome message, on a background image of a woman about to start a run.
 Having these visuals announces very quickly what the website is about.

-### My Story
-On this page we are introduced to the site owner and the founder of the running club.
+Just above the fold of the page you can see the top of a section called **'What we do'**, which explains a bit about the ideas behind the website.
+Showing this just above the fold **entices the user to scroll down to see what it says**.
+Underneath is another panel called **'My Story'**.
+On this panel we are **introduced to the site owner** and the founder of the running club.
 The friendly image of her in running gear is very inviting and engaging, reasuring the user that this is a safe space.
-The inspirational personal story of the owner and how she overcame adversity and found happiness and friendship through running will inspire other women to follow in her foot steps.
-A Get in touch button links through to the Contact page.
+The inspirational personal story of the owner and how she overcame adversity and found happiness and friendship through running will inspire other women to follow in her foot steps. **A Get in touch button** links through to the Contact page.

 ### Her Stories
 With this page we are able to showcase many of the inspirational women who belong to the running club.
 An image of them enjoying running with a short inspiration paragraph about their lives and how running has helped them will encourage other women.
 The images show a wide range of ages and sizes of women to show the inclusiveness of the group.
 This will help to make women feel included and represented.